yakivmospan/android-snippets/articles/Best Practice: SharedPreferences.md

 editor.clear();

 // commit your putted values to the SharedPreferences object synchronously
-// returns true if successe
+// returns true if success
 boolean result = editor.commit();

 // do the same as commit() but asynchronously (faster but not safely)